kyberdrb/memtest86plus_bootable_usb_creator/README.md

 where `sdb` is the USB disk device name from output of the command `lsblk`

+## Estimated time to finish tests

+- Memtest86+ 2x4GB duration: approx 2 and half hours or more [one pass ~ 45-60 min] (SMT off)
+- Memtest86 2x4GB duration: approx 2 and half hours (SMT on)
+- Memtest86 2x8GB duration: approx 3 and half hours (SMT on)

 ## Dependencies

 - `python3` - for the extraction script for the URL